Kasem Chatikavanij: Careers

-Mr. Kasem's most outstanding contribution in the management of 4 state enterprises is the management of Thai Oil.
-Until becoming a giant in the oil industry of Asia That is constantly growing And able to borrow a large sum of money to expand the business Without having to bring the property of The company guarantees With the trust of many creditors By the time Kasem entered the Thai Oil Administration from 1985 to 1997, Thaioil has led to being a top level oil company.
-Of Asia Until Far Eastern Economic Review magazine named Kasem as "Energy Tzar".
-However, when the economic crisis of Thailand in 1997, along with the world oil price slump.
-Causing Thai Oil to be hit hard from exchange rate changes that has made double the amount of foreign currency debt in Thai baht and Kasem resigned from Thai Oil at the end of 1997.
+Mr. Kasem's contribution in the management of 4 state enterprises is the management of Thai Oil.
+By becoming a giant in Asia's growing oil industry and securing a large loan to expand the business, the company has earned the trust of many creditors.
+By the time Kasem entered the Thai Oil Administration from 1985 to 1997, Thai Oil had become a top-level oil company of Asia, until the Far Eastern Economic Review magazine named Kasem as "Energy Tzar".
+However, during the 1997 economic crisis in Thailand, along with the world oil price slump, Thai Oil was hit hard by exchange rate changes that doubled its foreign currency debt in Thai baht, and Kasem resigned from Thai Oil at the end of 1997.

 Later in the year 1990, the name of Kasem Jatikavanij disappeared for a while.
-He has returned to the news again when accepted the invitation of Keeree Kanjanapas to be a Chairman of the Board Bangkok Mass Transit System Public Company Limited or BTSC at the age of 67.
+He has returned to the news again when accepted the invitation of Keeree Kanjanapas to be a chairman of the Board Bangkok Mass Transit System Public Company Limited or BTSC at the age of 67.
 Kasem must take responsibility for taking BTSC through various storms.
 Whether it is resistance from villagers in the area in the case of using the area of Silom as a parking garage That grew aggressive became a major obstacle to delay the project and having to deal with those famous people of the country that does not agree with the project at that time.
-Kasem, who had previously negotiated with the World Bank for a loan of US $65 million to build Bhumibol Dam in the past, could allow the World Bank to approve the loan for the BTS Skytrain Project and also joined to invest in the project by which the Thai government at that time did not contribute to guaranteeing any and all factors.
+Kasem, who had previously negotiated with the World Bank for a loan of US$65 million to build Bhumibol Dam in the past, could allow the World Bank to approve the loan for the BTS Skytrain Project and also joined to invest in the project by which the Thai government at that time did not contribute to guaranteeing any and all factors.
 The first mass transit project in Thailand can be successfully opened to the public and became part of the mass transit system Important of Bangkok to date.